tgambim/vs-tech-challenge/README.md

 }
 ```
 where:
-- {jobDescription} is the job description
+- {jobDescription} is the job description.
-- {locationId} is the location id
+- {locationId} is the location id.
-- {serviceCategoryId} is the service category id
+- {serviceCategoryId} is the service category ID.
-- {token} is the basic authentication token
+- {token} is the basic authentication token.

 Response:
 ``` json